 - Produce:

-Quick and Easy Budget-Friendly Breakfast Recipes
+Quick & Easy Budget-Friendly Breakfast Recipes

 Now that your pantry is ready, let’s dive into the delicious world of budget-friendly breakfast recipes.
 These are not only kind to your wallet but are also simple to prepare, even on your busiest mornings.

-Oatmeal: The Versatile and Affordable Staple
+Oatmeal: The Versatile & Affordable Staple

 Recipe 1: Classic Overnight Oats